WiIIiam278/HuskClaims/docs/Hooks.md

 If LuckPerms is installed, HuskClaims will register [Trust Tags](trust#trust-tags) for every defined LuckPerms group in the format `#role/(group_name)` &mdash; e.g. `#role/admin`.
 This allows you to easily grant trust to all members of a LuckPerms group, particularly useful in admin claims.

 ## HuskHomes
-If HuskHomes is installed, the `/huskclaims teleport` command will be enabled allowing admins to quickly teleport to claims from the [claim list](claims#listing-claims).
+If HuskHomes is installed, the `/huskclaims teleport` command will be enabled allowing admins to quickly teleport to claims from the [claim list](claims#listing-claims), or to the location of a placed sign if you are using [[Sign Moderation]].

 Additionally, HuskClaims will prevent creating or relocating homes within claims unless the user has a minimum [[trust]] level in the claim (default is Access Trust+).